Blog

 Platform integration & architecture

-- Ataccama ONE provides a unified data trust platform, seamlessly integrating data quality, governance, master data management, and observability.
-Ataccama has been built entirely in-house from the ground up.
+• Ataccama ONE provides a unified data trust platform, seamlessly integrating data quality, governance, lineage and reference data management.
+Natively built, all of the modules use the same metadata, rules, and governance frameworks across the platform to simplify operations.
+Catalog and lineage carry live quality scores, profiling stats, and business metadata, so you see what an asset means and whether you can trust it in the same view.
 Its cohesive architecture allows smooth implementation and adaptability to evolving business needs.
 Learn more about the Ataccama platform.

-- Informatica product has been built from numerous acquisitions.
+• Informatica product has been built from numerous acquisitions.
+Data quality, catalog, governance, lineage, and master data arrived as separate acquisitions.
+Each brings its own metadata model and its own administration.
 It struggles with integration complexity due to its fragmented suite, often requiring extensive technical resources to manage and maintain effectively.

 Data quality capabilities